fivsevn/fivsevn-assets/README.md

 ### notes

-* The automation only publishes the latest video from each configured YouTube channel.
+* The automation only publishes the latest video from the configured YouTube channel.
 * Duplicate publishing is prevented by checking whether a WordPress post with the generated YouTube slug already exists.
 * YouTube Shorts URLs are normalized into regular `watch?v=` URLs before being inserted into WordPress.
 * The video itself stays on YouTube; WordPress only stores the embed block.
-* `57store.fivsevn` videos are published to the `57storecctv` category.
 * `fivsevn` videos are published to the `motion` category.

 ---